onkelbeh/HomeAssistantRepository/README.md

 | Mirror | https://github.com/onkelbeh/HomeAssistantRepository |  https://github.com/onkelbeh/HomeAssistantRepository.git |

 Sure, you can submit **issues** and **pull requests** on both sites.

-## Python 3.8
-Python 3.8 appeared on Gentoo Linux in Nov 2019, I have started very first experiments, all ebuilds have 3.8 support advertised, slightly tested, this will take time, feedback is welcome.

 ## Installation on Python 3.7
 Python 3.7 is default target since 05/2020.
 Installation is very easy now.